I'm in the middle of downloading and

 simple stuff (like using the rule

-), but well-illustrated with examples of how photos
+of thirds), but well-illustrated with examples of how photos

 can be improved.